Martangass/Google-Sans/README.md

 # Google-Sans
-Here u can find the Google Sans Font. it's not available at normal font library's.
-U can download and link it in ur HTML file.
+Here you can find the Google Sans Font. it's not available in normal font library's.
+You can download and link it in your HTML file.

-I used in my Chrome Update Popup for maleware..
+I used it in my Chrome Update Popup for maleware..

-Locate the file in ur code folder.
+Locate the file in your code folder.

 Than u can link it in the Header data with the code below.